Table of contents

 Reflection Canyon Ultimate Backpacking Guide

-A place made iconic by a National Geographic photographer (and subsequently a screen saver), Reflection Canyon, located on the Escalante arm of Lake Powell, perennially entices hikers far and wide.
 One of the things that makes Reflection Canyon a bucket lister is the fact that you can’t just drive up or drive by.
-The route is long, rough and remote — the trailhead from Escalante, Utah takes 2 to 3 hours to get to during periods of good weather — and you still have to navigate 8-9 miles off-trail through fully-exposed sand and sage brush, across slickrock, and up and down rutted desert ravines.
+The route is long, rough, and remote — the trailhead from Escalante, Utah, takes 2 to 3 hours to reach during periods of good weather — and you still have to navigate 8-9 miles off-trail through fully exposed sand and sagebrush, across slickrock, and up and down rutted desert ravines.

 Don’t be fooled by the name either.
 This long, exposed hike is not really through a canyon or to a canyon in the usual sense of the term.
 But the effort nonetheless delivers you to a fantastic gooseneck bay bordered by Navajo sandstone cliffs with alcoves the size of symphony halls cradling overflow from nearby Lake Powell.
-Though stunningly beautiful, we only recommend this hike to experienced backpackers with expert off-trail navigation skills.

 Quick Facts